What is a Terminal Degree?

 In some cases, a master’s degree qualifies as a terminal degree in a particular field or discipline.

 This is often true when there are no doctoral degrees available.
-For example, according to the American Library Association, a master's degree in librarianship (such as a Master of Library and Information Science) is the appropriate terminal degree for a professional librarian.
+For example, according to the American Library Association (ALA), a master's degree in librarianship (such as a Master of Library and Information Science) is the appropriate terminal degree for a professional librarian.

 Artists who have completed graduate studies in creative fields such as visual or performing arts, writing, photography or filmmaking might have a Master of Fine Arts (MFA).
-While it's possible to earn a PhD in some of these fields, Benjamin Nugent, the director of SNHU's Mountainview Low-Residency MFA, said the MFA is still considered the terminal program in disciplines such as creative writing.
+While it's possible to earn a PhD in some of these fields, Benjamin Nugent, associate professor of English and the former director of SNHU's Mountainview Low-Residency MFA, said the MFA is still considered the terminal program in disciplines such as creative writing.

 Much less commonly, a terminal degree might refer to a master’s degree awarded to a graduate student who completes a certain amount of coursework but ultimately does not pursue a doctoral degree, either for personal or academic reasons or because a doctoral degree program isn't available at the institution.